aayla-secura/tes-0MQ/README.md

         status of a valid previous job was read (in case of status request)

- * "1": capture request was not understood or conversion request was not understood (capture was successful)
+ * "1": request was invalid

- * "2": file exists (in case of a no-overwrite request) or file does not exist (in case of status request)
+ * "2": file/group exists and `<access mode>` is "abort" or file/group does not exist and request was status-only

  * "3": filename did not resolve to an allowed path

- * "4": error initializing capture, nothing was written or error initializing conversion (capture was successful)
+ * "4": error initializing capture, nothing was written or error initializing conversion (if no capture was done)

  * "5": error while writing to files, some data was saved

  * "6": error while converting to hdf5 format

- * "7": error while writing stats (capture ok, conversion aborted) or error deleting data files (conversion was successful)
+ * "7": error cleaning up (writing final stats or deleting data files)

 2. **No. of ticks written**

-   May be less than requested in case of an error during write. *Error status* will be "5" in this case.
+	 May be less than requested in case of an error during write.
+	 `<Error status>` will be "5" in this case.

 3. **No. of non-tick events written**